RenadAltoum/Metaheuristic-Optimization/README.md

 *_best_vector.txt → Binary vector (0/1) showing selected items in the best solution.

+## Simulated Annealing SA
+A main part of the project implements the Simulated Annealing (SA) algorithm to solve the same Knapsack datasets.

+SA uses:

+Single-solution local search

+Temperature-based exploration

+Cooling schedule (decreasing temperature)

+Random neighbor generation

+Probabilistic acceptance of worse solutions (to escape local minima)

+After running SA, the program prints:

+Best profit

+Best weight

+Average runtime

+Number of improvements

+Iterations performed

+The script also generates:

+A progress plot showing how the solution improved over time

+A CSV file containing improvement history

+A binary best-vector file (0/1) indicating selected items

+These results can be directly compared with GA to evaluate performance, convergence behavior, and runtime efficiency.

 ## Recommended SA Parameters
 Each dataset has its own initial temperature and cooling rate tuned for best performance.